 Building upon the basic knowledge acquired through the introductory accounting course, this course provides students with in-depth and advanced understanding of theoretical and practical insights on various management accounting tools.
 The course traces the evolution of management accounting highlighting the developments over time and shows how management accounting information is used for decision making.
 Using numerical examples, it illustrates cost information for short term decision making, differentiating relevant costs and revenues for make/buy, outsourcing decisions, alternative cost accumulation systems and cost-volume-profit analysis.
-The course also elaborates on performance measurement and management, different compensation systems, behavioural issues in management accounting.
+The course also elaborates on performance measurement and management control issues in decentralised operating units/divisional performance measurement, different compensation systems, behavioural issues in management accounting.
 It also provides students with an awareness of capital budgeting and organisational pricing decisions.
 The course also covers the budgetary process, classification and preparation of budgets, their practical use and variance analysis with the aid of descriptive as well as numerical examples.